depthbomb/CsrfBundle/README.md

 ## Sending tokens with requests

-A token can be sent with a request in two ways:
+A token can be sent with a request in a few ways:

 - Included in a `X-Csrf-Token` header
 - Included in the request payload as `_csrf_token`
+- Included as a `token` query string (`?token=xxx`)

 ---

+> **Note**
-This is my first Symfony bundle (and Composer package).
+> This is my first Symfony bundle (and Composer package).
 The bundle may or may not be implemented correctly as I had issues finding exactly the right and current way to create a bundle.
 Do let me know (via an issue or PR) if there is anything that should be done another way.